2025–26 Qarabağ FK season: Season overview

 On 3 August, Qarabağ announced the signing of Joni Montiel from Rayo Vallecano, to a two-year contract with the option of an additional two years.

 On 26 August, Qarabağ announced the signing of Camilo Durán from Portimonense, to a three-year contract.

 On 18 September, Qarabağ announced the signing of free-agent Ramil Sheydayev, to a one-year contract.

+On 2 February, Qarabağ announced the signing of Jeremie Gnali from AEK Larnaca on a contract until the summer of 2028.

+On 10 February, Qarabağ announced that Nariman Akhundzade had left the club to join Columbus Crew in Major League Soccer.

+On 18 May, Qarabağ announced the signing of Jaly Mouaddib for the 2026–27 season, on a contract until the summer of 2029.

+On 24 May, Qarabağ announced their second signing ahead of the 2026–27 season, Zakaria Sawo from Djurgården on a contract until the summer of 2029.

+On 25 May, Qarabağ announced that Toral Bayramov would be leaving the club to join Bursaspor.